CtrlReturn/CtrlReturn.github.io/_participants/jm.md

 and FoxDot before the workshop, it will reduce the probability of getting stuck on installation problems.

+There is another way to prepare in case you have trouble installing, or you just want to try things out before installation.
+I made a distro image, so if you have an usb stick and you can boot Linux on your laptop, check it out!
+<a href="https://jensmeisner.net/linux-mx-distro-for-workshops/" target="_blank">Workshop Distro</a>

 ## BIO
 <br>
 >Movement is life, balance is not a fixed point.